osisoft/AVEVA-Adapter/shared-content/configuration/client-failover.md

 {
     "Role": "Primary",
     "LastDataProcessedTime": "2021-01-01T00:00:00",
-    "FailoverStatus": "95",
+    "FailoverScore": "95",
     "AdapterState": "Running"
 }
 ```

 ### Failover Role

 The current failover `Role` is determined by the client failover endpoint.
 The current failover role is visible by querying the failover state, or by looking at the failover status diagnostics streams.
-For more information on failover status, see [FailoverStatus](xref:FailoverStatus).
+For more information on failover status, see [Failover Status](xref:FailoverStatus).

 | Role | Description
 ---------|---------
 | **Primary** | When the adapter is in the `Primary` role, configured components start, collect, and egress data from the data source to the data endpoint(s). <br><br>**Note:** While the adapter is in the `Primary` role, a change in `Mode` in the client failover configuration does not affect adapter behavior and data will continue to be egressed. |
 | **Secondary** | When the adapter is in the `Secondary` role, adapter behavior varies based on the failover mode.
 For more information, see [Failover Modes](#failover-modes). |

 When an adapter with a valid client failover configuration registers with an endpoint and it is the only adapter registered in the group, it becomes the `Primary` adapter instance.
-If the adapter is not the only adapter registered in the client failover group, the `Primary` adapter instance is that with the highest `FailoverStatus` value.
-For more information on `FailoverStatus`, see [Failover Status](xref:FailoverStatus).
+If the adapter is not the only adapter registered in the client failover group, the `Primary` adapter instance is that with the highest `FailoverScore` value.
+For more information on `FailoverScore`, see [Failover Status](xref:FailoverStatus).

 ## Health